zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

         <binary infile> \
         <signed binary outfile>

-The ``load address`` is the address to which BL2 will load the image.
-The RSS ATU should be configured to map this logical address to the physical address in the host system that the image needs to be loaded to.
+The ``load address`` is the logical address in the RSS memory map to which BL2 will load the image.
+RSS FW expects the first host image to be loaded to address ``0x70000000`` (the beginning of the RSS ATU host access region), and each subsequent host image to be loaded at an offset of ``0x100000`` from the previous image.
+The RSS ATU should be configured to map these logical addresses to the physical addresses in the host system that the images need to be loaded to.

 For more information on the ``imgtool`` parameters, see the MCUBoot `imgtool documentation <https://docs.mcuboot.com/imgtool.html>`_.